MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

 resource groups using a single environment.
 For more guidance on environments see the [introductory section](#introduction) above.

 ### At the end of my pipeline, I update the binaries in an app store.
 I really do not have any environment in this case.
-How do I model this in a release definition?
+How do I model this in a release pipeline?

 An environment is a logical entity that can be used to perform any automation.
 It doesn't need to map to any physical resources.
-Therefore, you can add an environment to your release definition and add tasks to it to upload your binaries to the app store.
+Therefore, you can add an environment to your release pipeline and add tasks to it to upload your binaries to the app store.

 ## Related topics